How to Use People Counting Technology to Improve Facility Management

 1. Energy

 Knowing how many people come in each area of your building will help you determine which sustainable practices you want to continue and pinpoint where you are wasting money.
-Overhead sensors such as video imaging people counters or thermal people counting systems will tally how many people occupy the spaces in your property and at what times—which is especially useful when creating estimates for energy consumption and related expenses.
+Overhead sensors such as image processing imaging people counters or thermal people counting systems will tally how many people occupy the spaces in your property and at what times—which is especially useful when creating estimates for energy consumption and related expenses.

 2. Heating and cooling